melbournebioinformatics/MelBioInf_docs/docs/tutorials/janis_translate/janis_translate.md

 janis translate --from <src> --to <dest> <filepath>
 ```

-The `--from` specifies the workflow language of the source file(s), and `--to` specifies the destination we want to translate to.
+The `--from` argument specifies the workflow language of the source file(s), and `--to` specifies the destination we want to translate to.

+The `<filepath>` argument is the source file we will translate.

+In this section we are translating a single CWL CommandLineTool, so we will only produce a single nextflow file.

 <br>

-In this section, we want to translate CWL -> Nextflow, and our source CWL file is located at `source/samtools_flagstat.cwl` relative to this document.
+In this section, we want to translate CWL -> Nextflow, and our source CWL file is in the `data` folder we just downloaded from zenodo.

+It's path is `data/source/cwl/samtools_flagstat.cwl`.

 Run the following command:
 ```
-singularity exec ~/janis.sif janis translate --from cwl --to nextflow ./source/cwl/samtools_flagstat.cwl
+singularity exec ~/janis.sif janis translate --from cwl --to nextflow data/source/cwl/samtools_flagstat.cwl
 ```

 <br>